JoachimGoedhart/Rxiv2BlueSky/README.md

  1. In the adress bar type: "about:addons"
  2. Click on settings
  3. Select "Install Add-on From File...":
- 4. Navigate to the .xpi and select
+ 4. Navigate to the .xpi file and select it

 ![screenshot](https://github.com/JoachimGoedhart/Rxiv2BlueSky/blob/main/Loading-addon.png)